kmaasrud/vmc-fys4411/doc/src/04_results.md

 ## Steepest Gradient Descent

 Only the non-interacting case with 10 particles in 3 dimensions was tested with 20 thousand Monte Carlo cycles.
 The first test was to see what learning rate yielded sufficiently fast convergence to the correct energy.
 The test was done with start $alpha = 0.2$.
-The result can be seen in \ref{fig:sgd-learning-rates}
+The result can be seen in figure \ref{fig:sgd-learning-rates} below.

 \begin{figure}[ht]%
   \centerfloat